ionic-team/ionic-io-docs/push/quick-start.md

 Depending on the platforms you're planning on supporting, you should now follow either the <a href="/push/android">Android</a> or <a href="/push/ios">iOS</a> guide for device authentication.

+## Step 4: Getting device tokens

+Out of the box, your app will have a simple UI with 2 buttons; one for identifying a user and one to trigger the device registration with our push service.
+You <strong>must</strong> identify before you register for push notifications (you can learn more about this service <a href="/identify">here</a>).

+Upon registration, the <strong>device token</strong> of your testing device will be visible in both your console logs and in the UI.
+Save this token, as you're going to need it to send push notifications later on.

 ## All done!

 Congrats!
 You now have a working Ionic app with push notifications!
 Check out the guide on